aminobyz/ETL_1/README.md

 if you would like to run this app on your machine you need to configure three credentials
 1. The globalstock database credential in the both files "gstock.py" and "stock_api.py"  under the "uri" like "mysql://user:password@ip:port/mydatabase"
-2. An api uri in the "stock_api.py" under the "api_uri" like "./apollon/api/aggregate/stock"
+2. An api uri in the "stock_api.py" under the variable "api_uri" like "./*/*/*/*"
-4. A tocken in the "stock_api.py" under "tocken"
+4. A tocken in the "stock_api.py" under the variable "tocken"

 **Tasks flow**